Battle of the Little Bighorn: Number of Indian warriors

 As the Army moved into the field on its expedition, it was operating with incorrect assumptions as to the number of Indians it would encounter.
 These assumptions were based on inaccurate information provided by the Indian Agents that no more than 800 "hostiles" were in the area.
 The Indian Agents based this estimate on the number of Lakota that Sitting Bull and other leaders had reportedly led off the reservation in protest of U.S. government policies.
 It was in fact a correct estimate until several weeks before the battle when the "reservation Indians" joined Sitting Bull's ranks for the summer buffalo hunt.
-The agents did not consider the many thousands of these "reservation Indians" who had unofficially left the reservation to join their "unco-operative non-reservation cousins led by Sitting Bull".
+The agents did not consider the many thousands of these "reservation Indians" who had unofficially left the reservation to join their "uncooperative non-reservation cousins led by Sitting Bull".
 Thus, Custer unknowingly faced thousands of Indians, including the 800 non-reservation "hostiles".
 All Army plans were based on the incorrect numbers.
 Although Custer was criticized after the battle for not having accepted reinforcements and for dividing his forces, it appears that he had accepted the same official government estimates of hostiles in the area which Terry and Gibbon had also accepted.
 Historian James Donovan notes, however, that when Custer later asked interpreter Fred Gerard for his opinion on the size of the opposition, he estimated the force at 1,100 warriors.

+Additionally, Custer was more concerned with preventing the escape of the Lakota and Cheyenne than with fighting them, as reported by John Martin (born in Italy as Giovanni Martino).

+Martin was temporarily assigned to serve as one of Custer's trumpeter-orderlies.
+As Custer and nearly 210 troopers and scouts began their final approach to the massive Indian village located in the Little Bighorn River Valley, Martin was dispatched with an urgent note for reinforcements and ammunition.
+Newspaper accounts of the period referred to him as "Custer massacre survivor" and "the last white man to see Custer alive".